dikasvieln/amDevBlog/src/pages/ux-research/index.md

 ## Throughout of Development UX Research
 while during the process of UX research, you can determine and identifies of the project by breakdown into four stages segment.
 And here is below key method are:

-1. Discover
+A. Discover
 Determine which is relevant for users.
 - 	contextual inquiries - interview suitable users in their own
 - 	Diary studies - have user records their daily interactions  with a design or log their performance activity

-2. Explore
+B. Explore
 Examine how to address all users
 - 	Card sorting - write word and phrases on cards, then let participants organize them in the most meaningful way and label.
 - 	Customer journey map - Create user journey to expose potential pitfall

-3. Test
+C. Testing
 - 	Usability Test - Ensure your design is easy to use
 - 	Accesbility evaluations - Test your design to ensure it's accesible to everyone

-4. Listen
+D. Listen
-Put an issues and notice the problem
+- 	Put an issues and notice the problem

 Whoever UX Research can be many ways and various methods.
 And if you have any thoughts and opinionyou may have your comment below.
 Thank you for reading my article GBU.